 FAQ

-You can ask help or report an issue at https://github.com/in4it/vpn-server.
+You can ask for help or report an issue at https://github.com/in4it/vpn-server.

 You can ping the VPN server using the VPN IP address.
 In a terminal, enter the command: